 Why This Recipe Works

-- Roasting carrots and parsnips brings out their sweetness!
+- Roasting carrots and parsnips is the perfect way to bring out their natural sweetness!

 - Adding honey, wholegrain mustard and thyme enhances the earthy flavour of the carrots and parsnips.